MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 ---
 # Clean up C/C++ includes in Visual Studio

-Starting with Visual Studio 17.8 Preview 1, Visual Studio provides include cleanup that improves the quality of your code in the following ways:
+Starting with Visual Studio 17.8 Preview 1, Visual Studio provides an `#include` cleanup feature that improves the quality of your code in the following ways:

-- Offers to add header files for code that compiles because a needed header file is included indirectly.
+- Offers to add header files for code that compiles only because a needed header file is included indirectly by another header file.
 - Offers to remove unused header files--improving build times and code cleanliness.

-Include cleanup is on by default.
-To learn how to configure it, see [Config C/C++ include cleanup in Visual Studio](include-cleanup-config.md).
+Include Cleanup is on by default.
+To learn how to configure it, see [Config C/C++ Include Cleanup in Visual Studio](include-cleanup-config.md).

 ## Direct vs indirect headers